 The kit build is very straightforward, and if you've already built the Retro 75,

-being extra fussy about lead dress, solder connection quality, etc. The Helper
+and that was being extra fussy about lead dress, solder connection quality, etc.

-board installs on the rear panel of the Retro 75 enclosure, using predrilled
+The Helper board installs on the rear panel of the Retro 75 enclosure, using

-holes, and requires just 4 leads for connection to the Retro 75 main board.
-You
+predrilled holes, and requires just 4 leads for connection to the Retro 75 main

-can find the Retro 75 and the Retro Helper at the Small Wonder Labs website
+board.
+You can find the Retro 75 and the Retro Helper at the Small Wonder Labs

 April 9, 2011 - Collins 75A-1 Alignment and Service Inspection It had

 been some time since the old girl has been on the bench, dating back to my 2006